Energy suppliers offering free electricity days in the UK

 Payment method

-Some tariffs are available only for monthly Direct Debit, and pricing may differ versus prepayment meters.
+The cheapest deals are usually monthly Direct Debit; pricing may differ versus prepayment meters.
+The July cap reflects direct-debit averages.

 Switching timing